Where to begin?

 Where to Study?

 Options on where to study are often impacted by a number of factors including; academic results, career aspirations financial resources and emotional needs.
 Only you know the weight of factors impacting your decisions on whether to continue formal study and where to study.
-If the answer is yes: in your home country or abroad, at university or at TAFE, on campus or online?
+If the answer is 'yes I want to study' then more questions pop up.
+Do you want to study in your home country or abroad, at university or at TAFE, on campus or online?

 Three websites areaofstudy researchers have determined to be valuable in guiding youth to decide on where to study are posted below: